nvictus/pybbi/README.md

 This provides read-level access to local and remote bigWig and bigBed files but no write capabilitites.
 The main feature is fast retrieval of range queries into numpy arrays.

-Since [pyBigWig](https://github.com/dpryan79/pyBigWig) now provides numpy-based retrieval and bigBed support, I probably won't work on this much further.
-However, given that this was born out of frustration, I figured I'd clean it up and share for any who may find it useful.
+Note that [pyBigWig](https://github.com/dpryan79/pyBigWig) now provides numpy-based retrieval and bigBed support.

 ### Note
 Unfortunately, Kent's C source is not well-behaved library code, as it is littered with error calls that call `exit()`.
 I've added measures to `pybbi` to pre-empt common input errors, but if an internal error does get thrown, it will crash your interpreter instance.
 Check out [@dpryan79](https://github.com/dpryan79)'s fantastic [libBigWig](https://github.com/dpryan79/libBigWig) for an alternative and dedicated C library for big binary files.